mdwhatcott/testing/README.md

 	    BeTrue verifies that actual is the boolean true value.

 	func Contain(actual interface{}, expected ...interface{}) error
-	    Contain determines whether actual is a member of expected[0].
-The expected value may be a map, array, slice, or string:
+	    Contain determines whether actual contains expected[0].
+The actual value may be a map, array, slice, or string:

-	        - In the case of maps the actual value is assumed to be a map key.
+	        - In the case of maps the expected value is assumed to be a map key.
-	        - In the case of slices and arrays the actual value is assumed to be a member.
+	        - In the case of slices and arrays the expected value is assumed to be a member.
-	        - In the case of strings the actual value may be a rune or substring.
+	        - In the case of strings the expected value may be a rune or substring.

 	func Equal(actual interface{}, EXPECTED ...interface{}) error
 	    Equal verifies that the actual value is equal to the expected value.
 It uses